Monthly number of adults receiving services provided by adult services

 Consent to publish this data was sought from the Directors of Social Services from all 22 local authorities in January 2026.

-This table forms part of Phase 1 of publishing the Capacity and Demand data.
+This table forms part of Phase 1 of publishing the Capacity and Planning data.
 The phases are as follows:

 Phase 1: Adults Social Care system capacity